-By Jennie Marble, M.A., CCC-SLP, Assistant Director of Integrated Pediatric Interventions at JCFS
+By Jennie Marble, M.A., CCC-SLP, Assistant Director of Integrated Pediatric Therapies at JCFS Chicago

 The swimming pool is not only a great place to have fun with your kids, but it is also a great environment to increase attention and build cognitive language skills and body strength.

 Aquatic therapy is often recommended for children with coordination problems, and for children who have too much or too little muscle tone, cannot properly plan and sequence speech sound movements, or who have been diagnosed with cerebral palsy –a congenital disorder of movement, muscle tone or posture.